tulushev/copy_files/README.md

 ## Prerequisites

-- macOS only right now
+- macOS and Linux Wayland only right now
 - Zig language.
-You can install with `brew install zig`
+You can install [here](https://ziglang.org/learn/getting-started/)

 ## Usage